SEND Information Report 2024

 Tel: 01202 666988

-School Governor with responsibility for SEND: Hannah Parry (please contact via school office)
+School Governor with responsibility for SEND: Mrs Hannah Parry (please contact via school office)

 How do we identify children and young people with SEND and assess their needs?

-Our feeder schools are visited during the Summer term to meet with both staff and students.
+A yearly transfer of information event is held at Poole High School, here all feeder schools are invited to discuss students with key professionals.
 Any SEND issues are identified at this point and the SENDco will plan an appropriate transition programme for students that need additional support.
 Information on the SEND needs of individual students is circulated to their teachers as they start Year 7.
-This is disseminated through the Learning Support Register and Pupil Passports.
-All Year 7 students have their literacy skills assessed in the Autumn term, using standardised tests of reading comprehension and spelling.
-Year 7 students who are identified with significant literacy difficulties will have timetabled support with a specialist teacher.
-This continues, as required, through key stage 3.
+This is disseminated through the Special Educational Needs Register and Pupil Passports.
+All Year 7 students have their literacy skills assessed in the Autumn term, using standardised tests of reading comprehension.
+Year 7 students who are identified with significant literacy difficulties will have timetabled support.
+This continues, as required, throughout Lower School.

 • The academic progress of pupils with SEND is tracked and monitored in the same way as their peers without SEND.
 In addition, the SENDco/Assistant SENDco and their team of teaching assistants are constantly monitoring the performance and pastoral needs of the target students.
 Close liaison between the pastoral team and subject teachers means that any problems are usually recognised at an early stage and appropriate intervention planned and provided.